(as amended in convention June 26, 2021)

 The name of this organization shall be the “Libertarian Party of Michigan,” hereinafter referred to as the “Party” or “LPM”.

-The secretary shall be the recording officer of the Party, and be responsible for ensuring that member-accessible archives are preserved.
+- The secretary shall be the recording officer of the Party, and be responsible for ensuring that member-accessible archives are preserved.
 Excepting the Party newsletter or press releases, the secretary shall be responsible for all regular communications within the Party and between the Party and outside individuals, groups, and organizations.

-The members of the Executive Committee shall meet in such times and places as they shall determine and shall govern all the affairs of the Party.
+- The members of the Executive Committee shall meet in such times and places as they shall determine and shall govern all the affairs of the Party.
 A majority shall rule at meetings of the Executive Committee except for resolutions, which shall require a two-thirds vote of those present, or as otherwise required by these bylaws.

-A member of the Executive Committee who misses three consecutive meetings of the Executive Committee or fails to perform his or her fiduciary duties may be removed from the Executive Committee and replaced by a two-thirds vote at a regular meeting of the Executive Committee or a majority vote at convention following a motion for a vote of no confidence.
+- A member of the Executive Committee who misses three consecutive meetings of the Executive Committee or fails to perform his or her fiduciary duties may be removed from the Executive Committee and replaced by a two-thirds vote at a regular meeting of the Executive Committee or a majority vote at convention following a motion for a vote of no confidence.
 All Executive Committee members must be notified of the intent to remove at least 14 days prior to the meeting.
 A Congressional district representative may be replaced by a majority vote of a congressional district caucus at any state convention.
 If the chair is so removed, the first vice chair shall assume the chair and a new first vice chair elected.
 If a Congressional district representative resigns or is so removed, then the Executive Committee must replace him or her with a person residing in the same Congressional district, who shall serve until the next state convention, at which time the caucus for that Congressional district shall select a replacement for the balance of his or her term.